charlie-nickerson/Music-Genre-Classifiers/README.md

 # Music-Genre-Classifiers
-Different examples of music Neural Networks that are trained on music genres
+Different examples of Neural Networks that are trained on music genres